At the end of each month, I report on the progress of my New Year’s resolutions (or lack thereof).

 47. Host a fundraiser for RIP Medical Debt, which would allow us to relieve the medical debt of struggling Americans for pennies on the dollar.

 No progress.
 Though I still find this issue incredibly important, it’s hard to ask people to donate to a cause like this when there are so many needs in this work right now and so many Americans without jobs.
-As a result, I’ve been hesitant to start this project and will likely reschedule for 2021 or beyond.
+As a result, I’ve been hesitant to start this project.

 48. Complete my Eagle Scout project.

 No progress.
 Though I would love to complete this goal, it will require me to travel to Massachusetts and do work that probably doesn’t make a lot of sense in the midst of a pandemic, so chances of completing this goal are looking slim.

 49. Scan and send photos of Laura to her daughters.